-SUPPORT AWF

-Your support in our ef
+18

 RANCH ON THE REBOUND

 Ten years ago, Manyara Ranch was a derelict government-owned cattle ranch.
 The reality today is quite different.

 Destination Ethiopia 20

 Turning an Expensive Problem Into a Lucrative Opportunity 22

 Success Breeds More Success 22

 An Incentive to Leave Lands Open 23

 Preparing for the Future 24

 Seeing the Forest for the Trees 26

+32

 AFRICAN EFFICIENCY

 Discussions about conservation don't usually involve words like "efficiency."
 Unless, that is, the subject of that conversation were African Wildlife Capital (AWC).

 Women's Finance 35

 A Workable Solution 36

 African Voices Make Themselves Heard 38

 Nurturing the Seeds of Conservation 40

 A Plan for South Sudan 41

 Experience is Everything 42

 Sharing our Knowledge 43

 Get Closer to AWF 44

+44

 A SHARED COMMITMENT

 Though they come from different backgrounds, all of AWF's trustees share an unfailing commitment to protecting Africa's wildlife.

 AWF's Board of Trustees 46

 The AWF Council 47

 Strength in Numbers 48

 You Can Make an Impact 50

 Make Your Voice Heard 51

 Year of Global Concern

 In the Chinese Zodiac calendar, 2013 was the Year of the Snake.
 In Africa, however, it became the year of the elephant and the rhino as poachers and illegal wildlife traffickers eager to fulfill Asian demand for elephant ivory and rhino horn put the two species in their crosshairs.
 But 2013 also turned out to be the year of international awareness: Previously seen as solely an African issue, elephant and rhino poaching soon developed into a matter of global concern-demonstrating Africa's growing importance in the world.

 x1,000

-Kenvan cabinet approves the expansion of antipoaching measures, adding 1,000 Kenya Wildlife Service (KWS)
+Kenyan cabinet approves the expansion of antipoaching measures, adding 1,000 Kenya Wildlife Service (KWS) rangers, increasing poaching fines to up to US\$11,500, and establishing an interagency security team comprising KWS and police personnel.

 JUNE 2013

-Tanzanian President Jakaya Kikwete
+Tanzanian President Jakaya Kikwete authorizes the deployment of army unit to support antipoaching operations.

 MAY 2013

-Global public pressure ahead of the 16th Conference of the Parties of the Convention
+Global public pressure ahead of the 16th Conference of the Parties of the Convention on International Trade in Endangered Species (or CITES) prompts host country Thailand to announce it will end its legal ivory trade.

 MARCH 2013

-SEPTEMBER 2012

-articles examining the large-scale slaughter of elephants

-runs in the New York Times.
-A month later, National publishes a long-form investigative religious objects. particularly in

-support against elephant poaching
+FEBRUARY 2013 The Vatican condemns

+tt cc o tc

+The Vatican condemns the use of ivory in creating religious objects and pledges to help fight the illegal ivory trade.

 NOVEMBER 2012

+Then-U.S. Secretary of State

-Hillary Clinton adds illegal wildlife trafficking to the United
+Hillary Clinton adds illegal

+wildlife trafficking to the United
-FEBRUARY 2013

-The Vatican condemns illegal ivory trade.
+States' foreign policy agenda.